 One more essential point to consider is the effect that giving up status as “head of the household” can cause, as it is extremely difficult for some seniors.
 It will take some advance thoughtful planning to decide how to best help the older person maintain self-respect, self-reliance and a sense of control.

 If you and your siblings are unsure about your ability to provide the best care for an older loved one, another alternative that may be better for both the older adult and your family is the addition of a home care provider, such as Advanced Home Health Care.
 Our expert caregivers work with families to ensure older adults remain safe and thriving in their homes – whether that requires just a couple of hours each week of companionship to promote socialization, personal care support for safe bathing and dressing, help with housekeeping and meal preparation, or full-time, live-in care.
 We offer a complimentary in-home consultation to learn more about the senior and to propose a plan for taking care of elderly parents.
-Call on Advanced Home Health Care, top providers of the Burlington, IA home care services seniors need.
-You can contact us online or reach our care team at 800.791.7785 for more information about our services.
+Contact Advanced Home Health Care online or reach our care team at 800.791.7785 for more information about our in-home care and rehabilitation services in Keokuk, IA and the surrounding areas.
 To learn more about the other areas we serve in Iowa, please see our Service Areas page.